 Figure 2-4.
-Annual Potable Water Use, 1999 - 2022.
+Annual Potable Water Use, 1999 - 2023.

-2.3.4.6 Energy Management and Conservation
+2.4.6 Energy Management and Conservation

 The Laboratory's Energy Management Group continues to reduce energy use and costs by identifying and implementing cost-effective, energy-efficient projects; monitoring energy use and utility bills; and assisting in obtaining the least expensive energy sources possible.
-The group is responsible for developing, implementing, and coordinating BNL's energy management efforts and assisting DOE in meeting the energy and sustainability goals in EO 13834, DOE Order 436.1, and the U.S. Secretary of Energy's initiatives.
-The Laboratory's SSP addresses all aspects of the DOE energy, water, transportation, and other sustainability goals.
-In the future, the SSP will reflect new goals as directed by the DOE as part of the Federal Site Sustainability Plan.
+The group is responsible for developing, implementing, and coordinating BNL's energy management efforts and assisting DOE in meeting the energy and sustainability goals in EO 14057 as reflected in DOE O 436.1a, which reflects the U.S. Secretary of Energy's initiatives.
+In the future, the SSP will continue to reflect new goals as directed by the DOE as part of the Federal SSP.
 The goals will be focused on a reduction of carbon emissions emitted by federal facilities to reduce the impact of climate change.